codepath/android_guides/Beginning-Android-Resources.md

 ### Parcelable

-You can pass objects from one activity to another in a Bundle if your class implements the [Parcelable interface](http://developer.android.com/reference/android/os/Parcelable.html).
+You can pass Java objects from one activity to another in a Bundle if your class implements the [Parcelable interface](http://developer.android.com/reference/android/os/Parcelable.html).
 Parcelables were designed specifically for performance and should almost always be used instead of Serializable.
 Here is a [good page explaining how to use it](http://shri.blog.kraya.co.uk/2010/04/26/android-parcel-data-to-pass-between-activities-using-parcelable-classes/).

   You can also have inheritance while using it without adding too much of an overhead to the children [like this post](http://stackoverflow.com/questions/20018095/parcelable-inheritance-issue-with-getcreator-of-heir-class/20018463#20018463)